dogsbodytech/warboard/README.md

 This cron will run the hourly tasks such as grabbing the latest calendar items from the Google Calendar export.
 You can test the warboard in a dev environment by just running the main.py file in the virtual environment.
 In production nginx & uwsgi should be used.

-##Removing accounts
+##Configuration changes
-When removing Pingdom/Newrelic accounts from the config file you will need to run the prune task, this requires you to reload uwsgi afterwards.
+When making any changes to the config file, such as removing Pingdom/Newrelic accounts you are required to restart the daemon and reload uwsgi.
 This can be done with the following:

 ```
-/home/warboard/app/venv/bin/python /home/warboard/app/modules/tasks.py manual
 sudo service uwsgi reload
+/home/warboard/app/venv/bin/python /home/warboard/app/daemon.py restart
 ```